amirloe/ML_project/README.md

 The projects contains implamentation of the paper and comparison to a baseline and an improvment of the paper.

+Report concluding our results is in the file "ML_Project.pdf"

 This is the final project of the course Machine Learning by SISE departmant at BGU 2021.

 ## Instructions ##